ethanbond64/chainlink_iris/README.md

 # Chainlink Iris

+* THIS IS ONLY THE PUBLIC PORTION OF THIS PROJECT

 ## Overview
 Chainlink Iris is a no code tool that will allow people to use computer vision to create custom, video based data feeds to be read by chainlink in smartcontracts.